[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 우리 동생은 키가 (작은) 반면에 체력은 있어요.

-Please, read it several times, imagining that you are introducing your brother to your friend.
+Please read it several times, and imagine that you are introducing your brother to your friend.

 Let’s move on to the next quiz!